-The use of marine energy converters to support remote charger of vehicles are the operational of sensing packages with high power requirements is contingent upon the integration of adequate power storage systems that can accommodate the unique operations of marine energy converters.
+The use of marine energy converters to support remote charging of vehicles and instrumentation with high power requirements is becoming contingent upon the integration of adequate power storage systems that can accommodate the unique operations of marine energy converters.
 Some of the challenges associated with leveraging marine energy converters to support at sea load are (1) high-peak to mean power ratios, (2) rapid charge/discharge requirements for controls optimization, and (3) long periods where conditions may result in little to no power generation.
-Improvements in battery technology and broader interest in exploiting marine energy conversion for at-sea power means that there is a general need to develop improved power storage and management systems.
+Improvements in battery technology and a broader interest in exploiting marine energy conversion for at-sea power means that there is a general need to develop improved power storage and management systems.

-The goal of this project is to procure a battery system suitable for integration across multiple marine energy converters (at this task MBARI’s wave energy converter and UW’s Turbine Lander Lander) and to ultimately integrate the system with the respective devices.
-While it would be possible to perform this work in-house at either institution, there are numerous reasons to consider leveraging commercial manufacturers.
-Key among these are safety considerations and the general position of the project sponsor to see a commercially available product when possible.
-Thus, to achieve the project’s objective MBARI and APL will collaborate to identify a suitable manufacturer for the battery, procure the units, and distribute supporting work between respective institutions according to need.
+The goal of this project is to procure a battery system suitable for integration across multiple marine energy converters (initially MBARI’s wave energy converter and UW’s Turbine Lander) and to ultimately integrate the system with the respective devices.
+Currently, both of these target systems (UW’s Turbine Lander and MBARI’s WEC) are using the same power conversion electronics to create a constant charge voltage from the varying voltage produced by the motors in the respective systems.
+Therefore, battery interface requirements for the two systems are identical.

+While it would be possible to perform this work in-house at either institution, there are numerous reasons to consider leveraging commercial manufacturers for the battery component.
+Key among these are safety considerations and the general position of the project sponsor to see a commercially available product as a result of this development.
+Thus, to achieve the project’s objective MBARI and APL will collaborate to identify a suitable manufacturer for the battery, procure the units, and integrate the result into the tidal turbine lander and the MBARI wave-energy conversion.
+The supporting work required will be split between the respective institutions according to need.
 As part of this process, it will be necessary to compile detailed technical requirements to provide to potential manufacturers, gather quotes and select a manufacturer, modify pre-existing contractual documents to carry out the proposed work, procure the units, design suitable housings, and ultimately to perform required system testing and field deployments.
 UW and MBARI, under co-investigators Christopher Bassett (APL) and Andrew Hamilton (MBARI), will collaborate to achieve these objectives beginning in late 2023 and throughout the time period required to complete the project.
 A detailed summary of tasks, personnel, and anticipated time requirements is included in the following section.

 Note that this task will provide no direct support for field-based testing of the storage systems at sea.
+Further, it is intended that the non-recurring development costs of the battery system and the implementation costs for the tidal turbine lander will be borne by this project, and the costs of procuring, housing, and implementing a second battery in the MBARI wave-energy system will be borne by MBARI.

 Project Tasks: